Mobile UV disinfection units [Pros and cons]

 How to tell if mobile units are working

 Since you may have to run mobile UV units multiple times in a single space, you probably want to know if they're hitting the surfaces you need with the right dosage.

 You can place the dosimeter on different surfaces before you run a cycle.
-The yellow spot in the middle will change colors based on the UV dose the surface received.
+The yellow dot or spot in the middle of a card will change color based on the UV dose that hits the surface.

 The dosimeter provides a good benchmark to follow and will help you decide the best placement of mobile UV units.
 Following this standard can help decrease exposure time while increasing disinfection rate.

 Where to use mobile UV disinfection units

 The first place you probably thinking of using mobile UV disinfection units is a hospital.
 Yes, they can help fight against healthcare-associated infections and protect patients.
 Hospitals have used mobile UV units for many years.

 But mobile UV disinfection units can also work for other commercial buildings.